jadebaek/jadebaek.github.io/README.md

 ### 💡 Arduino-Controlled Behavioral Levers
 **Timeline**: 2024
-Built behavioral lever systems with adjustable tension sensors for self-administration models.
-Used Arduino + breadboard circuitry to trigger reward delivery.
-Helped train labmates and optimize sensitivity.

-> Used across >4 concurrent experiments in lab.
+Developed behavioral lever systems with adjustable tension sensors for self-administration models.
+The system uses an Arduino and breadboard circuitry to trigger reward delivery.
+This project is currently used across over four concurrent experiments in the lab.
+Jade also trained lab colleagues on its use and optimized its sensitivity.

 [Lever Setup.zip](https://github.com/user-attachments/files/20014810/Lever.Setup.zip)
 ---